The Highway

 You stand alone.

-Transfer money, capitalism running
+Transfer money, capitalism running on coffee,

-Your stock exchanges spin in
+Your stock exchanges spin in circles,

-getting dizzy -
+I’m getting dizzy -

 Let me off!